Philadelphia Insurance Fraud Defense Attorney

 - Faked death.
 For this form of fraudulent insurance scam, a claimant will typically take out a life insurance policy on him or herself, with the spouse as the beneficiary.
 After the policy activates, the insuree will fake his or her death and the spouse will then be paid the death benefit.

-Our Experienced Criminal Defense Attorneys Can Fight for You
+Our Experienced Philadelphia Insurance Fraud Attorneys Can Fight for You